Predictive Pareto Planning

 Console Integration

 In the RotaStellar Console, the Generate Trade-offs button on the plan detail page triggers a Pareto analysis.
-Results are displayed as an interactive scatter chart where:
+Results are displayed as an interactive scatter chart where:- Each axis maps to one of the four objectives

 - Each point is a Pareto-optimal plan variant